-Dependent on the core upper level EET courses you complete for this concentration, with this degree, you may pursue careers in: development, testing and maintenance of electrical and electronic circuits, the renewable energy technology industry, industries requiring PLC operation and programming, or supervising and maintaining electronic equipment such as communication systems.
-Other benefits might include new opportunities in management, or even a new career in a related field.
-In addition to advisors and departments, Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.
+When you receive a BAAS degree with an analog electronics engineering technology concentration, dependent on the core upper-level EET courses you complete, you may pursue careers in: development, testing and maintenance of electrical and electronic circuits, the renewable energy technology industry, industries requiring PLC operation and programming or supervising and maintaining electronic equipment such as communication systems.
+Other benefits include new opportunities in management or a new career in a related field.
+In addition to advisors and departments, we offer free job placement assistance to all ENMU students, so if you are looking for a job, we can help you find it.

 BAAS Concentration: Electronics Engineering Technology – Analog

 The BAAS program requires you to complete 120 hours to earn your bachelor's degree.
 Within those 120 hours, you must complete General Education Requirements, a primary concentration and a secondary concentration.

 As a secondary concentration, Electronics Engineering Technology – Analog includes courses like:

 - Circuit Analysis I

 - Circuit Analysis II

 - Electronic Communications I